publitas/staging-butler/README.md

 fly secrets set DEBUG=true
 ```

-This is particularly useful when troubleshooting rate limiting issues.
+This is particularly useful when troubleshooting rate-limiting issues.

 ---